 Guinea pigs eat three times a day and that is without treats!
 New owners are always surprised at how much guinea pigs eat.

-A guinea pigs diet mainly consists of hay, water, grass, dried pellets, and vegetables.
-Guinea pigs are unable to synthesis vitamin C so they have to consume it daily in order to stay healthy and happy.
+A guinea pig’s diet mainly consists of hay, water, grass, No products found., and vegetables.
+Guinea pigs are unable to synthesise vitamin C so they have to consume it daily in order to stay healthy and happy.
 We have an entire article dedicated to what guinea pigs eat but the basic essentials are covered below:

-Grass hay can be costly so the most cost-effective way is to provide grass hay, for eating by placing it in hay trays and racks.
+Grass hay can be costly so the most cost-effective way is to provide grass hay, for eating by placing it in hay trays and hay racks .
 A cheaper but still guinea pig hay can be used for bedding since guinea pigs defecate in it.
-A guinea pig will not eat soiled hay so its vital you provide hay racks to keep their eating hay clean.
+A guinea pig will not eat soiled hay so it’s vital you provide hay racks to keep their eating hay clean.

 Grass is another type of food that guinea pigs can eat in unlimited supply!
 Guinea pigs happily spend all day eating grass!
-For outdoor guinea pigs ensure that there run is moved frequently so they have access to fresh grass.
-However, check that there are no dangerous weeds or flowers inside the runs new placement.
+For outdoor guinea pigs ensure that their run is moved frequently so they have access to fresh grass.
+However, check that there are no dangerous weeds or flowers inside the run’s new placement.

 Indoor guinea pigs shouldn’t miss out on grass just because they are inside!
 We keep an area of our lawn uncut that we cut with scissors to bring in.

 Never feed guinea pigs grass clippings from the lawnmower.
 Whilst it may look the same, it is dangerous since it has been mulched whilst cutting.